splitio/php-client/README.md

 ```
 ## Setting backend service
 Once that  Split SDK has been installed via composer, you will find the Split background service in the **vendor/bin** folder located in your own project.
 You need run this service on background.
 To do it, you could add an script under Upstart system or use Supervisor.
-Take a look to the section: **Split Synchronizer Service**.
+Take a look to the section: [Split Synchronizer Service](#split-synchronizer-service).

 ```
 /usr/bin/env php /path/to/your/project/vendor/bin/splitio service